 If the existing copper phone line and phone jacks inside your home are removed or disconnected, this could leave you without a landline phone in event of a power failure.

 (NB: Don’t count on a mobile phone service being available in your area if there is a major event that causes a power blackout.
-In the part of Auckland where I live which lost power after the fire at a substation in 2015, the local cellular phone network transmitters also lost power, so the only people in our street who had a functional phone were people who had corded landline phones, which do not require electricity to work.)
+In the part of Auckland where I lived which lost power after the fire at a substation in 2015, the local cellular phone network transmitters also lost power.
+This meant that the only people in our street who had a functioning phone were people who had corded landline phones, which do not require mains electricity to work (because the local phone exchanges currently have diesel generators to supply power to the exchange and copper phone lines in the event of a black out in their area).

-If the existing copper phone line and phone jacks inside your home are removed or disconnected, you will have no other option for a landline phone other than a cordless phone.
+If the existing copper phone line and phone jacks inside your home are removed or disconnected, you will have no other option for a landline phone other than a phone that is connected to the fibre system or a cellular phone.

 Are there solutions?